-John Hudson has featured in two series of Discovery's prime-time TV survival show Survive That, a.k.a Dude You're Screwed in the USA.
+John Hudson has featured as a resident expert in two series of Discovery's prime-time TV survival show Survive That, a.k.a Dude You're Screwed in the USA.
 By testing his survival skills from the darkest depths of a Mexican jungle cenote, in a Utah desert slot-canyon, and on top of a stormy Alaskan glacier; John's everyday stoicism and “cheeky" British sense of humour has won him many fans worldwide.

-John has also delivered his survival training expertise on camera for several programmes at home and abroad over the years, including the BBC's factual TV show Inside Out and Channel 4's Three Hungry Boys.
-Behind the camera, he was the subject matter expert chosen to oversee production of the UK Military's 'SERE Level-A' film, and he also helped develop ideas towards Dude You're Screwed/ Survive That.
+John has also delivered his survival training expertise on camera for several programmes at home and abroad over the years, including the BBC's factual TV show Inside Out.
+Behind the camera, he was the subject matter expert chosen to oversee production of the UK Military's 'SERE Level-A' film, and has recently appeared in Discovery’s newest survival programme: Ed Stafford’s First Man Out .

-John is regularly asked to contribute informed opinion and survival-related expertise on local, national and international radio shows too.
-Stations include Talk Radio, Radio 5 Live and Radio New Zealand.
+John is regularly asked to contribute informed opinion and survival-related expertise on local, national and international radio stations, including Talk Radio, Radio 5 Live and Radio New Zealand.
 For selected examples of his broadcasting work, see the images, links and showreel video below.

 To discuss broadcasting or media opportunities, please contact: firstname.lastname@example.org

 Enjoy a short showreel film featuring John's international TV work over the last few years.
 Please follow John on Twitter for announcements of upcoming TV, radio shows & appearances